 I am rather surprised to be writing this post.
-As a stationery fanatic, ex-librarian and general paper aficionado, the last thing I expected to love was digital editions of my favourite magazines.
+I’m a stationery fanatic, ex-librarian and general paper aficionado.
+The last thing I expected to love was digital editions of my favourite magazines.

 And yet.
 Essex Libraries recently announced that their members could access hundreds of magazines in digital edition for free, and read them on their own devices.
 So I put them to the test.

-Much like my Kindle will never replace my bookshelves, but adds to my reading experience, they’ll never replace my love for proper, paper magazines, but I’m delighted to report that they make a very nice addition to a paper loving reader’s library.
+My Kindle will never replace my bookshelves.
+But it adds to my reading experience.
+And so these will never replace my love for proper, paper magazines.
+However, they make a very nice addition to a paper loving reader’s library.

 Though I’m not yet sure how I’m going to get on with digital cross stitch patterns!!